 Besides K-pop idols, dramas, and perhaps kimchi, what else do you think of when you hear the word “Korea”?
 If you are a makeup junkie, you will most probably be thinking right now: “Korean makeup, of course!”

 From their super cute packaging to their multi-tasking benefits, many people are in love with Korean beauty.
-Korean makeup looks have been trending for some time, and it looks like beauty junkies’ love for K-beauty is still going strong.
+Korean makeup looks have been trending for some time, and it looks like beauty junkies’ love for K-beauty is still going strong, even in 2020.

 While there are Korean makeup trends in 2020 that you can look forward to and follow, this Korean makeup tutorial for beginners we’re putting together for you is suitable for newbies to makeup.
 You’ll be able to learn the basic trends of Korean makeup and how to do it without needing professional techniques.

 To understand what the “Korean makeup look” is, just observe at pictures of popular female Korean celebrities such as Song Hye Kyo and Krystal from f(x).
 Notice anything in common?

 It is their flawless complexion, dewy skin, and youthful vibe that really makes the “Korean look” so desirable to just about everyone across Asia!

 To help you achieve the Korean look, we’ve put together a quick and easy Korean makeup tutorial that even beginners can follow along with.

 The Koreans are most famous for their dewy, radiant skin – but it is not created entirely with highlighters and high coverage foundation!